Aider-AI/aider/docs/leaderboards/index.md

 Aider works best with LLMs which are good at *editing* code, not just good at writing code.
-Aider's system prompt directs the LLM on how to modify existing code in your local git repository.
-To evaluate an LLM's editing skill, aider uses a pair of benchmarks that assess their ability to consistently follow these instructions and successfully edit code.
+To evaluate an LLM's editing skill, aider uses a pair of benchmarks that assess their ability to consistently follow the system instructions to successfully edit code.

-The leaderboards below report the results from a number of popular LLMs, to help users select which models to use with aider.
+The leaderboards below report the results from a number of popular LLMs.
 While [aider can connect to almost any LLM](/docs/llms.html), it works best with models that score well on the benchmarks.